biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 Imputers
 --------

-:obj:`ImputerConstructor` is the abstract root in a hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`Imputer`.
-When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it returns a new instance with the missing values imputed (leaving the original instance intact).
-If imputer is called with an :obj:`Orange.data.Table` it returns a new data table with imputed instances.
+:obj:`~Orange.feature.imputation.Constructor` is the abstract root in a hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`~Orange.feature.imputation.Imputer`.
+When an :obj:`~Orange.feature.imputation.Imputer` is called with an :obj:`~Orange.data.Instance` it returns a new instance with the missing values imputed (leaving the original instance intact).
+If imputer is called with an :obj:`~Orange.data.Table` it returns a new data table with imputed instances.

-.. class:: ImputerConstructor
+.. class:: Constructor

     .. attribute:: impute_class